 The Northumberland closed for several months for a major refurbishment in autumn 2021 and brewing was suspended due to the loss of the main outlet.
 Production resumed on a small scale in March 2022, and the pub reopened in October that year.

-Suspended brewery, no visitors please Hither Green SE6 (Lewisham) wrongsideofthetracks.beer First sold beer: 8 August 2019 Brewing suspended: by end 2021
+Closed brewery Hither Green SE6 (Lewisham) wrongsideofthetracks.beer First sold beer: 8 August 2019 Ceased brewing: by end 2021

-Daniel Jackson is a frustrated IT professional and homebrewer who began working commercially on a part-time basis using a small scale using a 1 hl kit in a garage on the edge of the Corbett Estate, Hither Green.
-There’s a long term ambition of going full-time and upscaling to a bigger brewery with taproom, but likely not for a few years.
+Daniel Jackson was a frustrated IT professional and homebrewer who began working commercially on a part-time basis using a small scale using a 1 hl kit in a garage on the edge of the Corbett Estate, Hither Green.
+He had a long term ambition of going full-time and upscaling to a bigger brewery with taproom.

 Production faltered during the Covid-19 lockdowns in 2020 and 2021 and by the end of 2021 had temporarily halted.
-Daniel hoped to restart at some point in 2022 with a new business partner though this has been delayed; meanwhile, he’s been cuckoo-brewing at Dogs Grandad.
+Daniel hoped to restart at some point in 2022 with a new business partner though this was delayed.
+Some cuckoo brewing subsequently took place at Dogs Grandad, but in April 2024 the kit was sold and the company wound up.

-Beers have been hand-bottled and in keg, sold through a handful of local outlets.
+Beers were hand-bottled and in keg, sold through a handful of local outlets.

-Brewpub no longer brewing Original site: Five Miles, 39B Markfield Road N15 4QA (Haringey) Second site: 7 Almond Road SE16 3LR (Southwark) Final site: Grosvenor Arms, 17 Sidney Road SW9 0TP (Lambeth) affinitybrewco.com First sold beer: 10 December 2016 (at original site) Ceased brewing: by March 2024
+Suspended brewpub Original site: Five Miles, 39B Markfield Road N15 4QA (Haringey) Second site: 7 Almond Road SE16 3LR (Southwark) Most recent site: Grosvenor Arms, 17 Sidney Road SW9 0TP (Lambeth) First sold beer: 10 December 2016 (at original site) Brewing suspended: by March 2024

 Founded by Steve Grae, ex-Brew by Numbers, and Ben Duckworth, this socially conscious brewery began with Anspach & Hobday’s old 4 hl kit in two half-sized shipping containers in the yard of Five Miles, a bar and venue in a former industrial building in Tottenham.
 Rapidly running short of space, it relocated in October 2017 to one of two small adjacent Bermondsey arches previously occupied by Partizan.
 The brewery’s previous home in Tottenham was eventually taken over by Hale (see Exale).